labscript-suite/PrawnBlaster/readme.md

 Note once the docker container is built, you can run step 5 as many times as you like.
 You do not need to rebuild the container, even if you make changes to the PrawnBlaster source code.
 You only need to rebuild the docker container if you modify the `build/docker/Dockerfile` file.

+By default, running `docker compose up` builds the all variations of the firmware.
+If you only want to build for a specific board, run either `docker compose up build_rp2040_firmware` or `docker compose up build_rp2350_firmware`.

+The firmware will be located in `build_rp2xxx/prawnblaster/prawnblaster_rp2xxx[_overclock].uf2` where `rp2xxx` will be either `rp2040` or `rp2350`.
+The firmware supporting overclocking will have the `_overclock` suffix.

 ## FAQ: